klanting/SignClick/README.md

 Players are able to create companies, buy and sell stocks and so on.

 ## Install
-Downaload the plugin at [Spigot-SignClick](https://www.spigotmc.org/resources/signclick.122376/)
+Download the plugin at [Spigot-SignClick](https://www.spigotmc.org/resources/signclick.122376/)